WuJunkai2004/Dingbot/README.md

 　　You even can use it as a command line tool if you import it on python IDLE.
 ### Usage method
 #### module
-　　It's easy to see that it's divided into two modules.The 'send' is the base and the 'share'
+　　It's easy to see that it's divided into two modules.The `send.py` is the base and the `share.py`
-is little higher than 'send'.
+is little higher than `send.py`.
-　　The tree for send.py:
+　　The tree for `send.py`:
 > send.py
 >> urls()
 >> send()